eileenmcnaughton/omnipay-shell/README.md

 ```

 and ensure the namespace in all files in the src directory have that namespace (e.g replace Omnipay\Shell with your namespace).
-In general doing a find and replace in your src directory on the word Shell should work
+In general doing a find and replace in your src directory on the word Shell should work.
+Also update - i.e. replace Omnipay\Shell with your namespace in: tests/XoffGatewayTest.php

 6. commit your extension to git & push to a repo on github (am working on the assumption of github)